Australiana Pioneer Village: Mangold Cottage, Riverstone

 This was built by Gottlieb Mangold (II) as a temporary home on the corner of Garfield Road West and Penprase Street, Riverstone for his family around 1886.
 It remained owned by the Mangold family until 1986 when it was resited at the Village.
 Gottlieb Mangold (I), his father, was a vine dresser in Germany who had emigrated to Australia with his wife Eva by the ship "Peru' arriving in May 1855.
 Gottlieb (II) was born in 1861.
 The family was living at South Creek, like another German vine dresser emigrant William Emert.
 Previously, the Mangold family, like that of William Emert had lived in Mulgoa possibly working for the Cox family.
 German families were in New South Wales by the 1850s for large landowners in the colony sought German expertise in their vineyards.
 Seventeen ships in that period had brought the Germans to the colony, most coming from Hamburg with up to 40 or 50 German vine dressers and their families aboard.
-Mr Bill Mangold who offered the house to Hawkesbury City Council for the Australiana Pioneer Village building remembers living there as a child with his grandmother, Phoebe the wife of Gottlieb II, after his grandfather's death.
+Bill Mangold who offered the house to Hawkesbury City Council for the Australiana Pioneer Village building remembers living there as a child with his grandmother, Phoebe the wife of Gottlieb II, after his grandfather's death.
 He, his brother and sister remained at the house for two or three years, and the family at that time had associations with the Schofield's vineyard nearby.
 Later when he was married, Bill and his own family lived there whilst building their own home elsewhere in Riverstone.
 In 1983 a mini-cyclone tore off the roof and verandah, in which state it was sketched, as a vernacular building in danger of being lost by well known recorder of Sydney's slab building heritage, Daphne Kingston.
 Bill Mangold repaired the roof reusing the old iron where possible, so that only the front section had to be replaced with new iron.